ess-community/aiml-blogs/content/posts/Intro-Diffusion-Models-part2/index.md

 >}}

 <!--### Model Processing-->
-GenCast handles the state inference by simply using existing <mark>*reanalysis data*</mark> ([ERA5](https://www.ecmwf.int/en/forecasts/dataset/ecmwf-reanalysis-v5)) from ECMWF, including [ERA5 EDA](https://www.ecmwf.int/en/newsletter/158/meteorology/50-member-ensemble-data-assimilations)
+GenCast handles the state inference by simply using existing <mark class="green">*reanalysis data*</mark> ([ERA5](https://www.ecmwf.int/en/forecasts/dataset/ecmwf-reanalysis-v5)) from ECMWF, including [ERA5 EDA](https://www.ecmwf.int/en/newsletter/158/meteorology/50-member-ensemble-data-assimilations)
 (ensemble of data assimilations) for initial conditions.
 This step is purely numerical and outside the scope of our discussion here.

-><mark>"***Reanalysis data** provide the most complete picture currently possible of past weather and climate.
+><mark class="green">"***Reanalysis data** provide the most complete picture currently possible of past weather and climate.
 They are a blend of observations with past short-range weather forecasts rerun with modern weather forecasting models.*" </mark> -- ECMWF

 ***The remaining problem becomes solving the forecast model*** -- and that’s where generative diffusion models step in.